Non-relativistic effective theories for fields with general potentials and their implications for cosmology: Introduction

 Unlike standard scalar field theories with a possibly power-law self-interaction, more general self-interacting scalar field models in the non-relativistic limit have received comparatively less attention.
 However, non-power-law interactions such as those found in the Coleman-Weinberg model \cite{Coleman:1973, Meissner:2007}, or in the dilaton \cite{Bardeen:1986, Gasperini:2007}, or axion theories \cite{axions} arise naturally in theoretical physics, making them particularly compelling for further study.
 Therefore, it is well-motivated to develop a framework that can be applied to such theories to obtain an NREFT that describes their corresponding low energy dynamics.

 In this work, we focus on such models, developing an EFT for a massive scalar field with a very general potential in the low energy limit.
-The potential is allowed to be non-power-law (such as those from the dilaton-like theories) or non-analytic around the classical vacuum (such as the Coleman-Weinberg-like potentials).
+This is in contrast with the EFTs presented in Refs.~\cite{Namjoo:2017nia}, \cite{Salehian:2020bon}, and \cite{Salehian:2021khb} that are restricted to the power-law self-interactions.
+Here, the potential is allowed to be non-power-law (such as those from the dilaton-like theories) or non-analytic around the classical vacuum (such as the Coleman-Weinberg-like potentials).
 The field amplitude is also allowed to be large, as long as the mass term remains dominant.
 We begin with an analysis in Minkowski spacetime, but then obtain the leading effective theory in an expanding universe, taking into account up to linear perturbations around the isotropic and homogeneous universe.
 We also re-express our results in an effective fluid description and demonstrate how fluid quantities, such as the equation of state and sound speed, are influenced by a generic potential.

 The resulting EFT is also applicable for studying non-relativistic solitonic solutions.
 We provide the leading order equations for that purpose and, as an application, investigate the profile of solitons in the presence of complex potentials.
 Additionally, we discuss how an energy balance analysis can be performed in this context and for a relatively generic profile.
 This may be used, e.g., to study the mass-radius relation of solitons formed from a generic self-interacting force that balances other forces.